United States government group chat leaks: Donald Trump

 Two hours after the article was released, as Trump was at a public event with Louisiana Governor Jeff Landry, he was asked about the leak; he said he was not aware of it.
 The next day, March 25, he expressed confidence in Waltz, telling NBC News that it "was one of Michael [Waltz]'s people on the phone.
 A staffer had his number on there".

 Trump has dismissed questions about firing those responsible for the incident, saying that the administration has "looked into it" and that it is "something that can happen".
 Initially, Trump said he did not know anything about Signal, later adding that it "was the best technology for the moment".
 Trump was critical of The Atlantic and called Goldberg a "sleezebag" who found the chat "very boring and he left early".
 He later criticized US District Judge James Boasberg, calling him "disgraceful" and accused him of "massive" Trump derangement syndrome, among other things.
 The judge had been assigned to oversee the case involving the chats, which Trump claimed was "statistically impossible".
 Trump later said that Pete Hegseth was "doing a great job", describing the political scandal and ensuing controversy as a "witch hunt" against Hegseth and added that Waltz has taken responsibility for it.

+Trump said he believed Goldberg should have granted him more credit for The Atlantics growth in subscribers after the incident, according to an April 2026 article in which Goldberg reflected on Signalgate's aftermath.

 The Atlantic reported that Trump is privately upset with the recklessness of his advisers but has focused on attacking the press and journalists in public.